 In 2010, The Leapfrog Group first publicly reported rates of early elective deliveries by hospital.
 That year, the national average rate was 17%—a shocking figure.
 But that public reporting accelerated longstanding efforts by a network of organizations working to eliminate unnecessary deliveries, including the Catalyst for Payment Reform, the National Business Group on Health and the March of Dimes.
 At the Centers for Medicare & Medicaid Services, both the Partnership for Patients Program and the Strong Start for Mothers and Newborns Initiative identified early elective deliveries as a top priority issue early in 2012, and have both aligned their resources to achieving these results.

-Five years later, we have seen tremendous progress.
-From 2010 to 2015, the national rate plummeted to just 2.8% - well below the standard set by Leapfrog of 5%.
+Six years later, we have seen tremendous progress.
+From 2010 to 2016, the national rate plummeted to just 1.9% - well below the standard set by Leapfrog of 5%.

 “This is one of the most extraordinary examples of progress in health care that I’ve seen in my career.
 It shows that public reporting can galvanize change, and that saves lives.” - Leah Binder, president and CEO.